phillColeman/TestCode/ArtistWordCount/ReadMe.txt

 ﻿Simple command line exe.
-Run the exe and you are asked for a band or artist name, type in your query and press return the tool then calculates the results.
+Run the exe and you are asked for a band or artist name, type in your query and press return.
+The tool then calculates the results.

 Requirements